 2. Get to know your customers

 Everybody talks about the importance of data in online transactions.
 With a physical space to interact with your customers, you have the advantage of actually getting to know them.
 Over time you might learn their names and faces and get to know what they like and don’t like.
-You can make sure your regulars know about your new stock or changes to your store since their last visit and let all of your customers know about your support services such as refunds, returns and warranties.
+You can make sure your regulars know about new stock or changes to your store since their last visit.
+And let all your customers know about your support services such as refunds, returns and warranties.

 3. Host events or demonstrations

 Unlike stores which only operate online, you can invite your customers to special product launches, previews, talks or demonstrations.
-If you sell products such as computers, cameras or drones, you might consider offering a free or low-cost workshop for your customers to learn how to make the most of their new purchase.
-You could serve light refreshments and make a day or evening of it, giving your customers a great experience and even more reasons to buy from you.
+If you sell products such as computers, cameras or drones, you might consider offering a free or low-cost workshop for customers to learn how to make the most of their new purchase.
+You could serve light refreshments and make it into a real event, giving your customers a great experience and even more reasons to buy from you.